Jeremy Clarkson: Activities outside Top Gear

 In October 1998, Hyundai complained to the BBC about what they described as "bigoted and racist" comments he made at the Birmingham Motor Show, where he was reported as saying that the people working on the Hyundai stand had "eaten a dog" and that the designer of the Hyundai XG had probably eaten a spaniel for his lunch.
-Clarkson also allegedly referred to those working on the BMW stand as "Nazis", although BMW said they would not be complaining.
+Clarkson also allegedly referred to those working on the BMW stand as "Nazis", with BMW saying that they would not lodge a complaint and giving Clarkson "the benefit of the doubt".

 In March 2004, at the British Press Awards, he swore at Piers Morgan and punched him before being restrained by security; Morgan says it left him with a scar above his left eyebrow.
 In April 2007, Clarkson was criticised in the Malaysian parliament for having described one of their cars, the Perodua Kelisa, as the worst in the world, adding that "its name was like a disease and [suggesting] it was built in jungles by people who wear leaves for shoes".
 A Malaysian government minister countered, pointing out that no complaints had been received from UK customers who had bought the car.

 In February 2009, while in Australia, Clarkson made disparaging remarks aimed at the British Prime Minister Gordon Brown, calling him a "one-eyed Scottish idiot", and accused him of lying.
-These comments were widely condemned by the Royal National Institute of Blind People and also Scottish politicians, who requested that he should be taken off air.
+These comments were widely condemned by the Royal National Institute of Blind People; they were also condemned by Scottish politicians, who requested that he should be taken off air.
 He subsequently apologised for referencing Brown's monocular blindness, but said: "I haven't apologised for calling him an idiot."